Chemistry Masters Degree

 Cutting Edge Research

-Research in wastewater treatment and biomedical cancer drug areas provides opportunities to find real-life solutions.
+Research in biomedical cancer drugs and organic solar cell areas provides opportunities to find real-life solutions.

 Modern Scientific Instruments

 State-of-the-art instruments allow you to get hands-on experience in your research efforts.

 Lower tuition rates allow you to research and learn without the cumbersome debt you would otherwise incur.

 In our Master of Science in Chemistry program ENMU offers you advanced preparation in the fields of analytical chemistry, biochemistry, organic chemistry and physical chemistry.
 Our Chemistry Master's Program provides a thesis and non-thesis option so you can choose the path that best fits your professional needs.
 Our program is not a pure chemistry master's and helps you get experience in multidisciplinary options in chemistry.

 Thesis Option: Allows for the pursuit of your specific research interests in one of our offered sub-fields.
 The thesis option is designed for you if you are preparing for more advanced studies in chemistry (Ph.D.), advanced training for chemistry careers or if you are preparing for entry to professional schools in related areas.

 Non-Thesis Option: Best choice if you are already involved in a career in chemistry, environmental science, medicine, science education or a related field.

 To begin the M.S. in Chemistry, you have to:

 - Have completed basic courses in general chemistry (one year), organic chemistry (one year), analytical chemistry (one semester), biochemistry (one semester), calculus (one year) and physics (one year).
 You may be admitted with minor deficiencies to be remedied through leveling courses.